Paresis Hall: Name

 Paresis Hall took its common nickname from general paresis, a term for syphilitic insanity.

 Jennie June wrote that the name "Paresis Hall" was the popular name, but androgynes disliked that name, and instead referred to it as "the Hall".
 June wrote that the term paresis was used as a general term for insanity, but also wrote that the name followed a superstition that androgynes could cause virile men to succumb to insanity, later discovered to be a side effect of advanced syphilis.

 Floors

 On the ground floor, Paresis Hall had a small bar room in front, and a small beer garden behind it.
 The two floors above the ground floor were rented out in small rooms.
 At least ten rooms above the bar were used for private encounters.

 Cercle Hermaphroditos

 One space above the bar was permanently rented by the Cercle Hermaphroditos, an early transgender advocacy organization.
-They stored clothing there due to the illegality of and public hostility to dressing in women's clothing.
+They stored clothing there because of the illegality of and public hostility to dressing in women's clothing.

 According to historian Susan Stryker, the Cercle Hermaphroditos was the first group in the United States to be concerned with what today would be considered transgender social justice issues.